zhengjunyao-work/arc24/docs/modeling/Iteration_22_learning_inputs_distribution.md

 TODO: train a model for longer, starting from the short model weights.

-### Generate inputs vs generate outputs

-TODO: is it more difficult to generate inputs?

 ### Is it helpful to learn to predict inputs?

 This experiment is different than training different datasets.
 Here we are training the model to do new tasks.